Chichi126/api_hackathon/README.md

 Python Code: The complete Python code used for data extraction, transformation, and storage is available [here](my_venv/workings)!.
 This script handles the entire data pipeline process.

-DBeaver Screenshots: To provide visual insights into how the data is managed and queried in DBeaver, you can view the screenshots [here](SQL_Syntax)!.
+DBeaver Screenshots: To provide visual insights into how the data is managed and queried in DBeaver, you can view the screenshots [here](SQL_Syntax)!
 These screenshots demonstrate the interface

 Terraform Configuration: The Terraform configurations used to set up the cloud infrastructure are available [here](my_venv/module)!.
 This includes the setup of S3 buckets, Redshift clusters, and any other required infrastructure components.